aliaksxssv/attack-simulation/README.md

 ### Customize values for chart

-> **Heads up!** Put you attention at least to the "Schedule" and "Secrets" sections.
+> **Heads up!** Put you attention at least to the "Secrets" sections.
 Don't use any credentials with sensitive permissions.

 ``` bash
 wget https://github.com/aliaksxssv/attack-simulation/blob/main/helm/values.yaml